Damiloju123/Automation-of-Infrastructure-using-Jenkins-and-Terraform/README.md

 ![image](https://user-images.githubusercontent.com/52894481/194755034-59d8c277-350f-46e6-83d4-8ef7b3a4bcce.png)

-Introduction
+# Introduction

-This document is about how to execute Terraform scripts automatically using Jenkins pipeline.I created an EC2 instance using Terraform and Jenkins in AWS cloud.
+This document is about how to execute Terraform scripts automatically using Jenkins pipeline.

+I created an EC2 instance using Terraform and Jenkins in AWS cloud.

-Prerequisites:
+# Prerequisites:
 Jenkins
 Terraform

-Terraform files
+# Terraform files
 main.tf
 variable.tf